• Skip to primary navigation

 Shortcut to Website Placed on Dock of Mac

-This will create a shortcut to the website on the Dock of your Mac, which makes it even more prominent and accessible, compared to the Desktop Shortcut.
+This will create a Shortcut to the website on the Dock of your Mac, which should make it more accessible and visible, compared to a Shortcut on Desktop, which can get lost among other other Desktop items.

-2. Add Website Shortcut to Mac Using Google Chrome
+2. Add Shortcut to Website On Mac Using Google Chrome

 Similarly, you can visit the website using Google Chrome browser and drag the website URL to Desktop or the Dock on your Mac.